voxpupuli/puppet-mongodb/REFERENCE.md

 Data type: `String[1]`

-Desired ensure state of the package.
+Used to ensure that the package is installed, or that the package is absent/purged

 Default value: `$mongodb::client::params::package_ensure`